top of page

 Use Water Sensors and Leak Detectors

 Installing smart water sensors in leak-prone areas is a smart move.
-These small devices can catch leaks early by sending you an alert if they detect moisture.
-You can place them near water heaters, under sinks, or behind washing machines.
+These water-saving devices can catch leaks early by sending you an alert if they detect moisture.

 Some systems even let you check everything from your phone.
 If you’re managing multiple units, this kind of setup can save you time and money in the long run.